Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Step House-Self-Guided Walking Tour

-One of the main attractions along the Wetherill Mesa Road is the Step House archaeological site.
+One of the major attractions along the Wetherill Mesa Road is the Step House archaeological site.
 This is a moderate hike from the parking lot.
 This dwelling is beautiful and accessible without a tour guide.
 Walking into the house is a self-guided tour that gives you the opportunity to climb around one of the cliff dwellings without the crowds.
 Plan for approximately 1 to 1.5 hours to complete the self-guided tour, allowing ample time for exploring the ruins, reading the interpretive signs, and enjoying the surroundings.
 Consider bringing water, sun protection, and comfortable walking shoes.

 Step House Cliff dwelling with stone walls and a wooden ladder against a rock in Mesa Verde National Park